kiki-i/depthai-recording/README.md

 # depthai-video-recording

 ```
-Video recording with OAK-D
+Record RGB and stereo video with OAK-D

 options:
   -h, --help     show this help message and exit
+  -p, --preview  Show preview, nothing will be recorded
   -m, --mp4      Convert the raw H.265 file to mp4 (Require ffmpeg be installed)
-  -o , --out   Output directory path, default="output"
+  -o, --out      Output directory path, default="output"
 ```

 ## Requirements

-* ffmpeg (If want convert the raw H.265 file to mp4)
+* ffmpeg (Require for convert the raw H.265 file to mp4)

 ## Dependencies